 Then, place the steaks on a rack set into a foil-covered baking sheet.
 This allows consistent air flow around the entire steak.

-Now, place into the pre-heated oven.
+Now, place the steaks into the pre-heated 250 degree oven.
 Roast until about 2–3º F from your desired final temperature.

 Depending on the thickness of your steak, this can take 30–60 minutes.
-Our 2 inch steaks took 60 minutes of roasting time.
+Our two inch steaks took 60 minutes of roasting time.

 You can either use a leave-in thermometer to monitor the temperature or check periodically with an instant read thermometer.

 If using a instant read type, check after 30 minutes and continue to do so until your desired internal temperature is reached.

 We prefer medium rare, so we look for a temperature of 132º F.

 Time for the sear process